JJ/github-pr-contains-action/README.md

 ## Using this action

-You would need to put this in a YAML file (`check-pr.yml`, for instance) in the `.github/workflows` directory
+You would need to put this in a YAML file (`check-pr.yml`, for instance) in the `.github/workflows` directory:

 ```yaml
 name: "Check PR content"